zwyatt/SeekDB/README.md

 Aardwolf MUSHclient plugin to report and store Seekers clanskill Seek data.

 ## Updates:
+- Seekrep now has a 2 second cooldown to prevent data corruption
+-

+### Previous
 - Added update functionality
 - No longer triggers on whois or identify after a failed seekrep seek